itamarrosenblum/Vacations-Project/README.md

 * SQL & MySQL

 ## Description 📝
-#### Responsive single page web application that provides vacations tag.
+#### Responsive single page web application that offers vacations.
-- Users can Follow or Unfollow vacations.
+- Users can follow or unfollow vacation.
 - Users can search for vacation.
 - Admin can add a new vacation.
 - Admin can edit an existing vacation.